Discover the ancient wonders of Cambodia with a memorable 3 Days and 3 Nights stay at

 INCLUDED IN THE DAILY PROGRAM

-• Daily sightseeing as stated in the itinerary
+• Daily sightseeing tours as stated in the itinerary

-• Private boat trip to the floating village
+• Private boat trip to explore the floating village on Tonlé Sap

-• All entrance fees and tickets to sightseeings are on selected
+• All entrance fees and sightseeing tickets included according to the selected package itinerary

-• Enjoy the authentic Khmer cuisine in local restaurants.
+• Taste authentic Khmer cuisine at local restaurants throughout the journey.

-• Meet and interact with the friendly and smilly people of Cambodia.
+• Meet the warm, friendly, and smiling people of Cambodia.

 Day 1